Introduction

 Minimum Entry Requirements

-Successful completion of GCET General Foundation Programme with a minimum of 60% in each component.
+• Successful completion of GCET Foundation Studies Programme with a minimum of 50% in each component.

 Contact Person